siddhu1132/quiz_game/README.md

 # QUIZ GAME PROJECT

-## It is a small Quiz gmae project.
+## It is a small Quiz game project.

 It Starts by asking a question whether players are interested to start a game or not.
 If they are ready to start, then by replying yes the quiz starts.